tsdyadav/Demo/README.md

 # Demo
-this is demo for gits &amp; github
+this is demo for gits &amp; github.